gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Transmission Protocol (SCTP), as defined in {{RFC9260}} with Authenticated Chunks for SCTP (SCTP-AUTH) {{RFC4895}}.

-   This specification provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection of user messages for applications that use SCTP as their transport protocol.
+   Once the assumptions are fulfilled  (see {{Assumptions}}), this specification provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and a certain level of data replay protection of user messages for applications that use SCTP as their transport protocol (see in this regard what stated in {{replay_issues}}).
 Thus, it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
 DTLS/SCTP